LEIC-ES-2021-22/2LEIC06T5/README.md

 ## Main Features
- -  Show the menu for each day of the week
+ -  Show menus for each day of the week for each restaurant
  -  Restaurant directions
  -  Filter the dishes - The user may filter the dishes according to what they want to eat
  -  Rating the restaurant and dishes
- -  Option to only see the open restaurants according to the phone hour
+ -  Option to only show the open restaurants according to the phone hour

 &nbsp;

 ## Requirements
-- Sigarra's Menu
+- Sigarra's Menu information
-- Prices
+- Prices label
-- Restaurants/ Canteens localizations
+- Restaurants / Canteens locations

 &nbsp;